realjck/story-engine/README.md

 ---

-### Placement of Backgrounds and Characters / Settings for Storyboard Shots (Backgrounds have a JS code frame at their root to declare the characters used and camera positions):
+### Placement of Backgrounds and Characters / Settings for Storyboard Shots (Scenes with characters have a JS code frame at their root to declare the characters used and the camera positions):

 <img src="./presentation-version-history/screenshot2.jpg" alt="screenshot"/>